Current Affairs

 The replacement of Laura Dogu by John Barrett is one of the key pieces of context.
 The change was reported on April 15, when it was announced that Dogu was leaving the mission leadership and Barrett would take over as the new U.S. chargé d’affaires for Venezuela.
 El País on the replacement in the U.S. mission situated Barrett after his time in Guatemala, where his work was surrounded by controversy over alleged interference in the process of selecting magistrates; Anadolu on the Dogu–Barrett change also reported the replacement.

 That replacement matters because Mario Silva turns Barrett into one of the axes of his April 19 intervention: he does not speak of Barrett as a simple diplomat, but as the operator who would come to “impose judges,” “impose rectors,” “impose the line” in the legislature and place himself above the executive.
+In Silva’s logic, Barrett does not represent only an administrative change in the U.S. mission, but the symbol of a new phase of pressure and political intervention.

 5. Mario Silva: April 19 as an ideological position-taking